ETCLabs/sACN/docs/pages/using_receiver.md

 ## Sources Lost Conditions

-When a previously-tracked source stops sending data, the sACN library implements a custom data-loss algorithm to attempt to group lost sources together.
-See \ref data_loss_behavior for more information on this algorithm.
+When a previously-tracked source stops sending data, the sACN library implements a custom source-loss algorithm to attempt to group lost sources together.
+See \ref source_loss_behavior for more information on this algorithm.

-After the data-loss algorithm runs, the library will deliver a sources lost callback to indicate that some number of sources have gone offline.
+After the source-loss algorithm runs, the library will deliver a sources lost callback to indicate that some number of sources have gone offline.

 <!-- CODE_BLOCK_START -->